 This course introduces the infection and hazard control procedures necessary for the safe practice of dentistry.
-Emphasis is on microbiology, practical infection control, sterilization and monitoring, chemical disinfectants, aseptic technique, infectious diseases and OSHA standards.
+It will include an overview of microbiology, OSHA standards, chemical disinfect ing and sterilizing techniques.
 Prerequisite: Admission to the Dental Assisting program.

 DAS-103 Chairside Assisting II